Adapting Your Creative Practice

 Like many during this pandemic, I feel overwhelmed after months and months of being distanced from my usual creative practices.
-Oh, how I miss conversing with other creative at art openings, visiting museums, dancing or singing in the studio, collaborating in groups, and traveling to new cities.
+Oh, how I miss conversing with other creatives at art openings, visiting museums, dancing or singing in the studio, collaborating in groups, and traveling to new cities.
 After so many months of being forced out of my usual ways of creating and being, I feel sad, frustrated, and restless.

-All these creative moments that fill my soul and allow me to contribute something and make meaning; they are suddenly gone.
-It as if my world has been misplaced, vanished, or has disappeared into thin air.
+All these creative moments that fill my soul and allow me to contribute something and make meaning; are suddenly gone.
+It is as if my world has been misplaced, vanished, or has disappeared into thin air.

 But now I realize, all isn’t lost.
 All isn’t bad.